Lifestyle Nail Art Nail Tattoos Nails Reviews Skin Art Tattoos

 I discovered Skin Art last year and have been addicted to them ever since, see my post HERE to satisfy any curiosity!
 Now I kind of understand why inked peeps say the needle is an addiction!

 So the other week Skin Art sent me their 'Nail Tattoo Valentine's Kit'.
 Obviously I was excited at first, as I do love Skin Art.
-But that excitement quickly turned to a little confusion, I couldn't actually find the kit on their website, I could only find the individual items sold seperately.
+But that excitement quickly turned to a little confusion, I couldn't actually find the kit on their website, I could only find the individual items sold separately.
 It came with three different nail polishes and a sheet of Nail Art Tattoos.

 Left to right - It's 'Crystal Clear', 'I live in an Igloo' & 'She Wore Red Velvet'